NicolasCognito/Oink/docs/DEV_CHEATSHEET.md

 - Effect-system isolation: provide injectable dependencies (e.g., size providers) to avoid stubbing `love`.
 - Reporter hint: for clearer failures, `-o gtest` can be used (e.g., `.lua/bin/busted -v -o gtest path/to/spec.lua`).
 - Pure logic first: prefer testing systems that avoid `love.*`; stub only when necessary.
+- FSMs: test via `systems/agents` with a minimal world; attach `brain` to test entities and assert velocity/state changes.
+- Zones: unit-test zone callbacks by constructing zones/entities and invoking the zones system; use `ctx` instead of scanning the world in zone code.

 ## Tuning and Hooks (General)
 - Systems can accept options (e.g., margins, limits) to decouple them from LÖVE and improve testability.
 - Input systems typically normalize direction vectors and scale by per-entity speed.
 - Determinism: seed RNG in `love.load()` if reproducibility is needed.
+- Inventory/Collectables: attach `inventory` to collectors and `collectable={name,value}` to items; keep caps in inventory.
+- Context (`ctx`): zones system provides `{ world, dt, agents, collectables, zones, query(...) }` per frame for zone logic.

 ## Troubleshooting
 - Error: `module 'tiny' not found`